 6. Trying to find happiness in the small moments is one of the best tips for dating a doctor

 You definitely do not have the luxury of spending your time lavishly when dating a doctor.
 What you can do is try to find happiness in the small moments you spend together.
-For example, you can go shopping together, have your meals together or work out together.
-You can even stay in and do things at home for fun.
+For example, you can go for a short shopping spree together, have your meals together, or work out together.
+You can even stay in and do things at home with your partner for fun.

-Pick a few shared activities even if they are brief in time.
+Pick a few shared activities even if they are brief in duration.
 These little moments that you spend with them should be enough to make your relationship stable and stronger.

 7. Avoid showing up at the hospital without notice